openpracticelibrary/openpracticelibrary/src/pages/practice/north-star-framework.md

   ![Canvas used to help find a north star metric](/images/north-star-canvas.png " North Star playbook from Amplitude")

+  Y﻿ou may want to consider several different topics in teams/organizations not experienced with the North Star Framework as a journey to get to a working framework:

   * Understand strategy and key metrics of success

   * U﻿nderstand the customer journey and key moments and events of value creation and value realization